 Notes: X-axes are in quarters.
-Y-axes are in percent deviations from the stochastic steady state, with the exception of the tax rate and public debt to annual GDP, which are absolute changes in percentage terms.
+Y-axes are in percent deviations from the stochastic steady state, with the exception of the tax rate and public debt to annual GDP, which are absolute changes in percentage terms, and TFP for which we plot the growth rate.
 The stochastic steady state is obtained by simulating the model in the absence of shocks for 100 quarters.

 Figure 5 shows the impulse responses to a one-off natural disaster shock of the same intensity as Hurricane Matthew in Haiti (dashed red lines), which is almost four times larger than the average event in disaster-prone countries (bold blue lines).
 The effects of such a shock are not only remarkably larger, but also much more persistent relative to the average disaster.
-Five years after the shock, GDP, consumption and both public and private investment are still far away from pre-disaster levels.
-Differently from the case of an average disaster, simulations (not shown in the figure) imply that it takes 15 years for private investment to get back to the stochastic steady state.
+Five years after the shock, GDP is still far away from its pre-disaster level.
+The larger fall of private and public capital as a share of GDP generates a larger reallocation of the components of GDP towards (private and public) investment, at the cost of private consumption.
+Moreover, the surge in public debt as a fraction of GDP implies a more aggressive increase in the tax rate.
 Therefore the non-linear solution method allows capturing the impact that the intensity of the shock has on the persistence of the macroeconomic effects.
 This aspect could not have been captured by a linearized model.

-the Coordination of Humanitarian Affairs (OCHA), link here), "the hurricane brought extensive flooding and mudslides, damages to road infrastructure and buildings, electrical grid and the water system; additionally, the hurricane impacted telecommunications in the affected areas due to the lack of electrical power and damages to both the electrical and telecommunication grids.
+mudslides, damages to road infrastructure and buildings, electrical grid and the water system; additionally, the hurricane impacted telecommunications in the affected areas due to the lack of electrical power and damages to both the electrical and telecommunication grids.
 Up to 90 percent of crops and livestock were lost in some areas and thousands of structures were damaged, and key roads and bridges were washed away.
 The disaster affected over 2 million people, about 20 percent of Haiti's population, with 546 deaths reported".